nasa/cumulus-docs/docs/deployment.md

 **Note**: s3 bucket object names are global and must be unique across all users/locations/etc.

-These buckets can be created by utilizing the AWS command line utility or the web interfece.
+These buckets can be created with the AWS command line utility or the web interfece.

-See [creating s3 buckets](./create_bucket.md) for more information on how to create a bucket
+See [creating s3 buckets](./create_bucket.md) for more information on how to create a bucket.

 **Set Access Keys:**